Julie K. Brown: Career

 In July 2020, Brown’s book, Perversion of Justice, based on her reporting on the Epstein case, was published by William Morrow and Company.
-The book will serve as the foundation for a limited series on HBO to be executive produced by Brown, along with Kevin Messick and Adam McKay.
+The book served as the foundation for a limited series on HBO, executive produced by Brown, along with Kevin Messick and Adam McKay.

+In March 2026, Sony Pictures TV announced a mini-series based on the book, with veteran actress Laura Dern playing Brown.
+Writer Sharon Hoffman will also serve as co-showrunner alongside Eileen Myers.

 Awards

 Brown won a 2014 George Polk Award in Justice Reporting from Long Island University for "Cruel and Unusual," her series of articles on "the brutal, sometimes fatal mistreatment of Florida prison inmates with mental illnesses."

 Brown received a second George Polk Award in the category of Justice Reporting in 2018 for her investigative journalism on "Perversion of Justice."
 Her series covered the extensive number of accusers in the Epstein case and the role of federal prosecutor Alex Acosta who permitted a non-prosecution agreement that protected four named conspirators and "granted immunity to any possible co-conspirators, a proviso that seemed to protect the powerful men Epstein partied with."

 In April 2019, Alan Dershowitz (an associate of Epstein who was one of his attorneys during his criminal investigation in 2006-2008) tried to pressure the Pulitzer Prize committee to shut out Brown and the Miami Herald for her investigative reporting that reopened the Epstein case.
 In an open letter Dershowitz wrote that Brown should not be rewarded for her work.
 She was not.
 At the start of her investigative reporting on Epstein, Brown had been warned by former Police Chief Michael Reiter to expect pushback as other members of the media who attempted to report on Epstein had been reassigned following a phone call to their publisher.
 Reiter stated “Somebody’s going to call your publisher and the next thing you know you are going to be assigned to the obituaries department.”

 Brown received the National Press Club Journalism Institute's 2019 Neil and Susan Sheehan award for investigative journalism in October 2019.

 In December 2019, Brown and her Miami Herald colleague Emily Michot were jointly recognized for their five-part series "Perversion of Justice," with a Sidney Award, the Hillman Prize for Journalism in the Common Good, from the Sidney Hillman Foundation.

+Brown was awarded a Pulitzer Prize special citation in 2026, in recognition of her earlier reporting on Epstein.